mushroomhostage/RadioBeacon/CONFIG.md

 consider: jukebox (more difficult, requires 1 diamond + 8 planks), gold block (somewhat more difficult), diamond block (very expensive), or non-obtainable blocks to completely control who can build antennas.

+**fixedBaseRelayMaterial**: Material to use for tower base of relays.
+Example: "gold_block".

 **fixedAntennaMaterial**: Material to use for antenna.
 Example: "iron_fence" for the recognizable iron bars.